When To Coach vs Mentor | Coaching Skills for Leaders

 "Rather than give you advice, let me ask you a few questions.
 This will help you think about the problem from new perspectives.
 You'll be better prepared to tackle the challenge yourself."

-It's common that leaders don't realise the difference.
+It's common that leaders don't realise the difference between being a coach vs mentor.
 So this little bit of knowledge can often open up a new perspective.

 As a coach, this was a great example of the dilemma.
-Should I coach or mentor?
+Should I coach vs mentor?

 I decided to start with some mentoring.
 I share at the end of the article how the conversation went.

-To demonstrate the options I drew this simple matrix:
+To demonstrate the options between coaching vs mentoring I drew this simple matrix:

 Like all models, it's an oversimplification of reality.
-However it helped this leader understand the different choices in a given situation.
+However, it helped this leader understand the different choices in a given situation between being a coach vs mentor.

 For a given challenge or goal, you can think about two dimensions.